ym1906/stellarator-optimisation/README.md

 ## Running reactor designs

-In SIMSOPT, you can import and optimize a boundary shape from another code such as VMEC or generate or generate one from scratch.Similarly, you can import coils or generate generic ones and optimise them.
+In SIMSOPT, you can import and optimize a boundary shape from another code such as VMEC or generate one from scratch.
+Similarly, you can import coils or create generic ones and optimize them.

-We build a HELIAS 5B like stellarator in the example.
-This takes a plasma scenario, which is imported from VMEC output, and generates and optimises a set of coil required to achieve the magnetic properites for the plasma.
-The plasma surface and coils are converted into NURBS surfaces and curves and this data is used to generate CAD for use in Bluemira.
+In this example, we build a HELIAS 5B-like stellarator.
+We start by importing a plasma scenario from VMEC output, then generate and optimize a set of coils to achieve the desired magnetic properties for the plasma.
+The plasma surface and coils are converted into NURBS surfaces and curves, which are then used to generate CAD data for Bluemira.

 ```bash
 activate simsoptenv
 python stellarator_project/helias_plasma_coil_finite_optimisation.py
 ```

-The above script loads the VMEC file, and create a surface object in the SIMSOPT framework.
-Then, some generic coils and coil filaments are generated.
-These are optimised for simplicity (to aid construction), length and closeness.
-The coils have a finite build, comprised of filaments.
-This is then converted to NURBS data, which is stored and ready to be read by Bluemira.
+The script above loads the VMEC file and creates a surface object within the SIMSOPT framework.
+Next, it generates some generic coils and coil filaments, optimizing them for simplicity (to aid construction), length, and proximity.
+The coils, which have a finite build comprised of filaments, are then converted to NURBS data, ready for Bluemira.

-Bluemira can created CAD objects, from the NURBS data.
-First, active the bluemira enviornment and run the example:
+Bluemira can create CAD objects from the NURBS data.
+First, activate the Bluemira environment and run the example:

 ```bash
 conda activate bluemira
 python stellarator_project/stellarator_build.ex.py
 ```

-The generated CAD will appear in a display.
-This CAD can facilitate further reactor component design and optimisation.
+The generated CAD will appear in a display, facilitating further reactor component design and optimization.

 ![Alt text](https://github.com/ym1906/stellarator/blob/main/docs/stellarator_coils_cad.png)